Venom1991/refind-btrfs/README.md

 * Finally, it saves the generated manual boot stanzas in separate config files (outputs them to a subdirectory) and includes each file in the main config file so as not to needlessly clutter it

 In case a separate /boot partition is detected only the fields relevant to / are modified ("subvol" and/or "subvolid") while the "loader" and "initrd" fields (the former may also be nested within the "options" field) remain unaffected.
-It goes without saying that this kind of setup has the implication of not being able to mitigate a problematic kernel upgrade by simply booting into a snapshot.
+It goes without saying that the consequence of having this kind of a setup is being unable to mitigate a problematic kernel upgrade by simply booting into a snapshot.

 This tool will also detect a situation where / is mounted as a snapshot (which means that you've already booted into one), issue a warning and simply exit whereas, for instance, [Snapper](http://snapper.io/) will happily continue creating its snapshots.
 I could perhaps make this behavior configurable but currently it isn't.